eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 However, this process should be designed and implemented in a way that it does not introduce privacy threats, such as exposing attribute values to any other party, including the OS/browser vendor, other applications on the same device, other users of the same device, or Relying Parties.
+Similarly, the OS should have access only to the bare minimum information required to implement the search functionality and must ensure that no third party can access this information.

 2. **Privacy preserving attestation relay**:  The use of a browser as an intermediary in the attestation issuance and presentation process should not create privacy risks, such as those arising from malicious add-ons